OmniOneID/did_method/did_method.md

 ### Delete
 To delete did_document, the input value must be as following.
 The input has a signature including a nonce.

+After blockchain verify the proof of the delete operation with the public key, the did_document(include public keys) is deleted from the blockchain and the did can no longer be used.
+And this operation can not be undone.

+It returns "true", if all processes are successfully done.

 ```
 endport : /did_delete
 input : did with proof
 output : result
 ```

-After blockchain verify the proof of the delete operation with the public key, the did_document(include public keys) is deleted from the blockchain and the did can no longer be used.
-And this operation can not be undone.

-It returns "true", if successfully delete.

 example input data